pupattan/display-sql-table-data/README.md

 An app to read a SQlite table data show on UI  using Flask

 /data/users.db file contains information about employees.
-This app will show the table on UI( browser - html page) while running
+This app will show the table on UI( browser - html page) while running it.

     ID	Firstname	Lastname	Username	Age	Sex	Years
     1	Noah	James	Noah James	20	Male	1